savadev/Azure-DP203/Data_integration_at_scale_with_Azure_Data_Factory_or_Azure_Synapse_Pipeline.md

 * Summary 3 min

-#### Execute existing SSIS packages in Azure Data Factory or Azure Synapse Pipeline
+### Execute existing SSIS packages in Azure Data Factory or Azure Synapse Pipeline
-* **In this module, you will see how you can integrate SQL Server Integration Services packages into an Azure Data Factory solution **
+* **In this module, you will see how you can integrate SQL Server Integration Services packages into an Azure Data Factory solution**

+* Introduction 3 min
+* Describe SQL Server integration services 3 min
+* Understand the Azure SSIS Integration Runtime 3 min
+* Set-up Azure SSIS Integration Runtime 3 min
+* Run SSIS packages in Azure Data Factory 3 min
+* Migrate SSIS packages to Azure Data Factory 3 min
+* Knowledge check 3 min
+* Summary 3 min

-#### Operationalize your Azure Data Factory or Azure Synapse Pipeline
+### Operationalize your Azure Data Factory or Azure Synapse Pipeline
-* **In this module, you will learn how you can publish your Azure Data Factory work between different environments. **
+* **In this module, you will learn how you can publish your Azure Data Factory work between different environments.**

 * Introduction 3 min
 * Understand the language support in Azure Data Factory 5 min